 - Should an illness occur on campus, we expect families to be respectful and supportive of individuals who become sick.

 10.When a Staff Member or Child Becomes Sick

-- Any students or staff exhibiting symptoms will immediately be required to wear a face covering and to wait in an isolation area until they can be picked up, as soon as practicable.
+- Any students or staff exhibiting symptoms will immediately be required to wear a face mask and to wait in the sick room until they can be picked up, as soon as practicable.